The Lulu Tree prevents tomorrow’s orphans by equipping today’s families through the local church — which includes equipping teenage mothers.

 The Story of the School

-In February of 2017, Pastor Samuel Seguiga rallied together a group of born again teachers who were more than willing to divide their time between their day jobs and teaching teenage mothers who’d been rejected by the Ugandan school system.
+In February of 2017, a local pastor rallied together a group of born again teachers who were more than willing to divide their time between their day jobs and teaching teenage mothers who’d been rejected by the Ugandan school system.
 A medical clinic was rented, and the teachers began volunteering their time, teaching girls from across the region who would come bearing their babies on their backs, eager for a second chance.

 In May of 2017, two acres of land were purchased with the purpose of housing these young mothers during the school term, as they would often come from long distances with their children, many on precarious boda-boda motorcycles.
 In many cases, it was these motorcycle drivers who would impregnate the young girls in the first place, so an urgency was felt to provide a safe place in which to allow said mothers to care for their young ones, and to study.

-In turn we pray that schools across Africa will begin to realize that they too can use the resources they have to equip these precious young women with the value and knowledge they deserve as children of the King.
+It is our prayer that schools across Africa will begin to realize that they too can use the resources they have to equip these precious young women with the value and knowledge they deserve as daughters of the King.